Recipe ideas from Natalie~

 Marinated basil tofu,

-Dairy-free cheddar style cheeze with chives
+Dairy-free cheddar style cheese with chives

 Seasoned with oregano herbs, pink Himalayan sea salt and black pepper